-Proposal Submission Deadline: Friday, 14th of February 2020
+Proposal Submission Deadline: (Closed)

 The call: This call represents one of the nine waves of funding from the EPSRC Network Plus in Human Data Interaction (HDI).
 Each call will be on a different theme, and these themes will frame and support a network of projects responding to the challenges of Human-Data Interaction.
 In the three years of this research network, these projects will join us to define a new research agenda for ethical data-driven systems.
 This call is focused on HDI, AI and machine learning technologies and their impact on the digital future of mental health

 Why Human Data Interaction?
 We are increasingly surrounded by intelligent systems.
 These systems are driven by algorithms; sets of instructions, or rules, for a computer to follow.
 These systems define much of our everyday experience, mostly without our oversight.
 How do these systems reach their judgments?
 What data do they use?
 Why did they decide this thing and not something else?
 How can users change the outcome?
 How should these systems present their decisions?
 These questions, and others, are arising again and again.
 Helping people to understand how these systems work is a core concern for Human Data Interaction.

 Scope of the call: On Mental Health World Day, October the 10th, Elvira Perez Vallejos and Alan Munro from the HDI team teamed up with the UKRI eNurture Network+ to run a cross-sectoral workshop at the Institute of Mental Health to help us shape up this theme.
 Based on the outcomes of that workshop, we particularly welcome proposals that address HDI tenets of Legibility, Agency, and Negotiability in area of digital mental health.
 Examples include:

 - Privacy, agency and ethics in data collection for mental health prediction and prevention

 - ML/NLP applications for online mental health forum moderation

 - User interfaces for engaging with personal mental health data